Ably-hack/game360/README.md

 > ## Overview

 <p align="justify">
-"SportsConnect" is a comprehensive real-time sports engagement platform designed to enhance the fan experience and connect sports enthusiasts with their favorite teams and athletes.
+"GAME360" is a comprehensive real-time sports engagement platform designed to enhance the fan experience and connect sports enthusiasts with their favorite teams and athletes.
 This innovative application caters to the passionate world of sports, offering fans an immersive and interactive way to follow, engage, and participate in live sports events.
 </p>

 #